bitcobblers/ZeUnit/readme.md

 ZeUnit was conceived as am idea for preloading state into XUnit because when a colleague asked for an Integration Testing framework recommendation, I couldn't give him one.
 This led me down a rabbit hole of looking at XUnit code, and after some thinking I had an answer to my integration testing framework.
 What if we give Test classes dependency injection?

-Several iterations later, this has turned into a framework that supports a testing based set of custom class and method activators, that allow context to be created for the execution of a tests.
+Several iterations later, this has turned into a framework that supports a testing based set of custom class and method composer, that allow context to be created for the execution of a tests.
 One example of this would be the Lamar container class that allows a user to re-user their *ServiceRegistry* classes to populate a container that creates the test class instance.

 ```csharp
 [LamarContainer(typeof(SimpleServiceInjectionRegistry))]